-Working within the communities, are the Police Scotland Community Officers and West Lothian Council Safer Neighbourhood Team Officers (SNT), Scottish Fire and Rescue Service Officers along with Health and Social Care Partnership colleagues and voluntary services.
+Working within the communities, are the Police Scotland Community Officers, West Lothian Council Safer Neighbourhood Team Officers (SNT), Scottish Fire and Rescue Service Officers along with Health and Social Care Partnership colleagues and voluntary services.

 The SNT investigates complaints from residents who are experiencing problems with excessive noise from within their communities including loud music and noise from parties, entertainment noise from licensed premises, car alarms, and intruder alarms from both domestic and business premises.
 The team can use a variety of measures to help put an end to antisocial behaviour and noise complaints, as well as providing a witnessing service.
 They will make enquiries and carry out investigations into complaints of antisocial behaviour and where necessary provide warnings to people about their behaviour.
 In most cases, people will reassess their behaviour and the impact it has on others but on some occasions evidence is collated and the SNT officers will apply for an Antisocial Behaviour Order (ASBO) for those who refuse to modify and change their actions.